ccorbi/NGSkit/README.md

 # NGSKit

-Collection of tools for preprocess NGS data.
-This tools are heavily custom to Kimlab's common screenings, please take a look to the literature above to read about some application cases of this package.
+Collection of tools for preprocessing NGS data.
+These tools are heavily custom to Kimlab's screenings, please take a look at the references section (above) to read in more detail about some application cases of this package.

+The package can be divided into 3 different sets of tools; NGS handling data (FASTQ from Illumina); secondly tools and pipelines for analysis of the screening, and finally the library encoding tools.

 ## Installing